Mickey’s Very Merry Christmas Party

 Our Overall Recommendation

 We would recommend going to Mickey’s Very Merry Christmas Party.
 There are 23 party nights in the months of November and December.
 If your vacation happens to fall on one of those nights, it is worth checking out.
 If you live in the Orlando area, we would recommend the Christmas Party because you get to experience all of the entertainment options during the party.
 Also, if you like character meet and greets and PhotoPass, the party can serve as the perfect opportunity to get your holiday card photo.
+Also, if you plan on attending, be sure to check out our top 5 tips.
 If you are going to the Christmas party this year or if you have been to one in the past, we would love to hear your thoughts.
 Be sure to leave us a comment below!

 Our Favorites to get more info about the our favorite things in Disney!